OisinWrites/Store-Bought/README.md

         History page had cocktails written in red as per stylesheet.
     2. Added CSS rules to nav element, did not effect ul.
 Applying id to ul instead.
     3. Changed css identifier to # to target id.
 Color of bulleit points changed.
+    4. New day, success!
+Issue with navbar-list was style rule 'display: flex;'.
+    5. More success!
+Couldn't colour list items, class had to be inside anchor not li.
 ## Deployment

 ## Citiations
+    -TextboxFroggy, for css display

 ## Future of the site